ronnieholm/FSharp-onion-architecture-sample/README.md

 Focus is on applying functional constructs over cluing together libraries and frameworks.
-Instead of the .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, and Respawn, and a migration tool, the sample implements simple alternatives.
+Instead of the .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, Respawn, and a migration tool, this sample implements functional alternatives.

 The sample is an imperative shell, functional core with the following features: